qortalistas/qortrollor/README.md

 * The code is currently littered with out-commented garbage, so cleanage is due.
 * So far it has only been tested by me, so if anyone bites, the expected unforeseen snafus are expected and code will need according modifications.
+* I have begun implementation of a status-script:
+  * ./lode/status.sh

 ### Further: